-When I was going through my own divorce after twenty-five years of marriage, I experienced a dichotomy of responses from the church and other Christians, thus the subject of this blog.
+When I was going through a divorce after twenty-five years of marriage, I experienced a dichotomy of responses from the church and other Christians.
 Typically, conservative churches focus on the law, particularly on Matthew 19 verse 9: “I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery.”
-There are other passages as well indicating that divorce is a covenant relationship, and how God hates divorce.
-(The later which I absolutely agree.)
+There are other passages as well indicating that divorce is a covenant relationship, and telling how God hates divorce.
+(The latter of which I absolutely agree.)
 More liberal churches on the other hand, tend to focus on God’s mercy.

-I’m intuitively on the side of mercy, but I continue to read scholarly studies on the subject, wanting to understand God's heart on this issue.
-David Instone-Brewer’s Divorce and Remarriage in the Church: Biblical Solutions for Pastoral Realities makes sense to me.
-He writes, “My hope is that the church will rediscover the biblical principles that divorce should occur only when marriage vows are broken and that only the wronged partner may decide whether this will happen.”
-He believes, “… no one should divorce unless there are serious grounds for it.”
+I’m intuitively on the side of mercy, but I continue to read scholarly studies on the subject, wanting to understand God's heart.
+David Instone-Brewer’s book, Divorce and Remarriage in the Church: Biblical Solutions for Pastoral Realities, makes sense to me.
+He writes, “My hope is that the church will rediscover the biblical principles that divorce should occur only when marriage vows are broken and that only the wronged partner may decide whether this will happen."

 There were no debates about the validity of neglect and abuse as grounds for divorce in any ancient Jewish literature, for the same reason that there are none about the oneness of God: these principles were unanimously agreed on.
 Rather than indicating that Jesus did not accept the validity of divorce for neglect and abuse, his silence about it highlights the fact that he did accept it, like all other Jews at that time.